 Did You Know?
 As per a recent Google research, around 25% of XSS bugs can be exploited even with a strict CSP in place

-- Enhanced Visibility – By managing all your third-party inventory via one centralized dashboard, you can be sure about what software you are allowing into your ecosystem.
-This is important in Covid-19 times where multiple stakeholders are working from different locations simultaneously.
+- Enhanced Visibility: Manage all your third-party and open-source inventory via one centralized dashboard.
+Be sure about what software you are allowing into your ecosystem, even when stakeholders are working from remote locations.